zarthur/CSCC-Fundamentals-Android-Notes/week_03/readme.md

 a method body have a scoped limited to the method.
 The variable *fahrenheitValue*, is only accessible from within the method.

-Arguments are passed to functions in a style known as pass-by-value.  **Pass-by -value** passes the value of a variable to the method.
+Arguments are passed to functions in a style known as pass-by-value.
+**Pass-by-value** passes the value of a variable to the method.
 In the case of primitive types, the value associated with the variable is passed to the method.
 In the case of reference variables, the value associated with the variable is a memory location, so that location is passed to the variable.